mbjenson/quadtree-collision-detection/README.md

    *compare this test's performance with the brute force method*

 ### Stats
-*benchmarked @ 100 fps for 10000 physics objects on an AMD ryzen 9 7900hs and Nvidia RTX 3070 laptop card*
+*benchmarked @ 100 fps for 10000 physics objects on an AMD ryzen 9 5900hs and Nvidia RTX 3070 laptop gpu*

 ### Logic
 This quadtree implementation stands out because: